- Written by Dr.Mehmet Demircioglu

 PRP may help some patients, but it is not predictable enough to be presented as a guaranteed investment.

-PRP needs to be judged slowly, objectively, and without emotion.
+PRP needs to be judged slowly, objectively, and without panic.

-I do not make conclusions after one session or one anxious week.
+I avoid conclusions after one session or one anxious week.
 Hair cycles are slow.
 Hair shedding fluctuates.
 Lighting changes everything.
 Mood changes perception.
 If PRP is going to provide benefit, that benefit usually needs judgment over months, not days.

 The fairest way is through comparable photographs taken under similar conditions.
 The most realistic improvements are usually not dramatic overnight transformations.
 More often, they are modest signs such as less shedding, slightly better caliber, somewhat fuller visual coverage, or slower progression than expected.